Zeerg/modsecurity-layer/README.md

 # modsecurity-layer
 A serverless modsecurity AWS lambda layer.
-Things are still a little wierd so check the working POC in examples/
+Things are still a little weird so check the working POC in examples/

 ## Building